 All pricing on price list include the bus rental, driver, gas and insurance fee.
 Other expenses such as parking fee, bridge fee, driver accommodations, driver tips, overtime and GST are not included.

-We will advise of acceptable payment methods at time of confirmation.
-We do accept, E-transfer, Cheques, Bank Wires and majority of credit card companies where processing fees will be applied.
+We will advise acceptable payment methods at time of confirmation.
+We currently accept, E-transfer, Cheques, Bank Wires and majority of credit card companies where processing fees will be applied.